Professional Certification Handbook

 - Know your TEA ID#.
 If you do not know your TEA ID#, you may submit a request to retrieve it through the TEA Helpdesk.

-- Log into ePortfolio, and create an application for approval to test.
+- Go to ePortfolio and log in.
+Create an application for approval to test.
 If a Practice Exam or Plan of Study is required, upload documentation to the application for Test Approval.
 Please keep in mind that test approval is a manual process and may take up to 10 business days.
 Test approval cannot be granted over holidays or weekends.

 - Apply for Special Accommodations (optional).
 Please review the Pearson website for testing accommodations.
 Pearson offers accommodations such as separate testing room, extra testing time, or a reader or recorder--among other accommodations--for eligible test takers.